 • Gorgonzola – I top it with fresh gorgonzola, not pre-crumbled, which tends to be dry.
 Purchase an imported Italian gorgonzola in the cheese section of your grocery store for the best flavor.

 • Candied Walnuts – The candied walnuts give it a delicious crunch.
-You can often purchase them in the store, or you can make your own candied walnuts with my easy recipe!
+You can often purchase them in the store, or you can make your own candied walnuts!

 • Olive Oil – Use a high quality Extra Virgin Olive Oil.